• Home

 To say I’m alarmed at what’s happening regarding climate change and deforestation would be an understatement.
 We must work diligently to protect our environment for our children’s and grandchildren’s future.

 Carbon sequestration is the process by which atmospheric carbon dioxide is taken up by trees, grasses, and other plants through photosynthesis and stored as carbon in biomass (trunks, branches, foliage, and roots) and soils.
-The sink of carbon sequestration in forests and wood products helps to offset sources of carbon dioxide to the atmosphere, such as deforestation, forest fires, and fossil fuel emissions.
+The sink of carbon sequestration in forests and wood products helps to offset sources of carbon dioxide in the atmosphere, such as deforestation, forest fires, and fossil fuel emissions.

 Forest Bathing on Amazon